10 Steps to a Successful ERP Implementation

 8. Train your team

 Once your system has been implemented and tested, it’s time to train your staff on how to use it.
 The staff that have worked alongside your implementation consultant will likely have learned a lot on the job and can pass on some knowledge.
 Having a team of experts to provide the further necessary training will help ensure that all your employees have a good understanding of the software and are able to use it proficiently.
-Your IT team should be trained extensively so they are able to handle any technical issues that may occur.
+Your IT team is largely important to ensuring a successful ERP implementation and they should be trained extensively so that they are able to handle any and all technical issues that may occur.

 After your system has been configured and tested, it’s time to go live!
 As a safety precaution, it’s advisable to test the system once more to ensure everything is working properly.
 After the dust has settled, it’s a good idea to keep a close relationship with your consultant so that you can get optimal value from the system for years to come.